Don’t Just Succeed. Thrive with Flexible Matching

 Thrive will not affect your Retirement Plan or its qualification as a safe harbor plan.
 Any employee contributions directed to the Retirement Plan will have a company match, in accordance with your Retirement Plan documents.
 If you offer Thrive and there are company match dollars available for student loan repayment, they will be deposited accordingly.

-FOCUS4Financial and LPL Financial are not affiliates with Thrive.
+FOCUS4Financial is not an affiliate with Thrive.